7th September 2017

 Mike Caulfield, managing director and founder of Caulmert added: “Peter’s experience and skills are highly valuable, so I’m pleased he’s agreed to join us.

-“His in-depth knowledge of the industry makes him an asset to his new team and indeed the wider company.”
+“His in-depth knowledge of the industry makes him an asset to his new team and indeed the wider company.
+This move firmly positions us as a leading structural engineering consultancy.”

 Founded in 2009, Caulmert is on track to meet an ambitious 15-year growth plan that would see it employ 250 people by 2024.
 In addition to Altrincham, it also has offices in Bangor, Nottingham, and St Asaph.